koodikulma-fi/mixin-types/README.md

 - However, as things get more complex, you probably run into an issue with excessive deepness of the mixin types.
 - Solutions to overcome this issue easily lead to others.
 So below is the recommended approach:
     1. Issue with excessive deepness. -> Use explicit typing.
-    2. Issues with circular reference when using explicit typing. -> Retype as `ClassType` or use private + public mixin.
+    2. Issues with circular reference with explicit typing. -> Retype as `ClassType` or use private + public mixin.
     3. Minor issue with losing the type of the base class. -> Can use `typeof MyBase` or `AsMixin` helper.

 ### 1. Excessive deepness -> explicit typing